ctdk/goiardi/docs/installation.rst

                            reported by the kernel.
     -P, --port=            Port to listen on.
 If port is set to 443, SSL will be activated. (default: 4545)
+    -Z, --proxy-hostname=  Hostname to report to clients if this goiardi server is behind a proxy using a different hostname.
+See also --proxy-port.
+Can be used with --proxy-port or alone, or not at all.
+    -W, --proxy-port=      Port to report to clients if this goiardi server is behind a proxy using a different port than the port goiardi is listening on.
+Can be used with --proxy-hostname or alone, or not at all.
     -i, --index-file=      File to save search index data to.
     -D, --data-file=       File to save data store data to.
     -F, --freeze-interval= Interval in seconds to freeze in-memory data